Have you noticed you’ve been spotting during pregnancy?

 For many women, the first sign of pregnancy is a missed period.
-From that point on, we expect to have no bleeding or spotting until after the birth.
+From that point on, they expect or hope to have no bleeding or spotting until after the birth.

-Some causes of spotting during early pregnancy:
+What causes spotting during pregnancy?

 - Implantation, when the embryo attaches to the uterine lining

 - Hormonal changes

 - Cervical changes or irritation of the cervix